quantumlib/Cirq/docs/gates.md

 ``Simulators`` where an optional extension can be supplied that can be used to override the CompositeGate.

-#### TextDiagrammableGate
+#### TextDiagrammable

 Text diagrams of ``Circuits`` are actually quite useful for visualizing the moment structure of a ``Circuit``.
 Gates that implement this feature can specify compact representations to use in the diagram (e.g. '×' instead of 'SWAP').

 ### XmonGates